plone/training/angular.rst

 - Lead image
 - Rich text

-Then we create a new folder named "Talks" where we add few talks, and we publish them all (including the folder).
+Then we create a new folder named "Talks" where we add a few talks, and we publish them all (including the folder).

 Create a view component for talks
 *********************************